TarekMsolli/Spirits-alike/README.md

 [Necro-spirit]: grants [Hero] the ability to grasp the side of a wall using the [Action] button for [Grasp-duration] seconds and then lose grip of the wall, if [Hero] uses the [Jump] button before the grasp runs out [Hero] instead jumps upwards and torwards the direction opposite to the wall.<br />

 # Plot
+[Hero] wakes up in the bottom of a dark pit and with the help of the resident spirit [Hero] climbs up the pit in hope of getting out and finding out more the sircumstances that led for [Hero] to fall down the pit in the first place.